Hay-Scented Fern

 Hay-Scented Fern family (Dennstaedtiaceae)

-Cultivation: The preference is partial sun to light shade, mesic conditions, and a somewhat acidic soil containing sand (or sandstone) and loam.
-In some northern areas (e.g., in New England), this fern will grow in open areas and can spread aggressively, but in most areas of Illinois is prefers some shade and is less aggressive.
-The leaves are attractive from late spring to mid-summer, but become more ragged in appearance later in the year.
+Cultivation: The preference is partial sun to light shade, mesic conditions, and a somewhat acidic soil containing sandy loam or rocky material.
+In some northern areas (e.g., in New England), this fern will grow in open areas and it can spread aggressively, but in most areas of Illinois this fern prefers some shade and it is less aggressive.
+The leaves are attractive from late spring to mid-summer, but they become more ragged in appearance later in the year.

-Range & Habitat: Hay-Scented Fern is rare in Illinois, which lies at the western limit of its range (see Distribution Map).
-In Illinois, habitats are restricted to sandstone ravines, shaded sandstone cliffs, and thinly wooded sandstone bluffs along rivers.
+Range & Habitat: The native Hay-Scented Fern is rare in Illinois (see Distribution Map), which lies along the western range-limit for this species.
+In Illinois, habitats are restricted to sandstone ravines, shaded sandstone cliffs, and thinly wooded bluffs along rivers.
 This fern is found in high quality habitats in Illinois, although in areas further to the east it is often found in disturbed areas.
 Sometimes this fern is cultivated in gardens.

 Faunal Associations: Information about floral-faunal relationships is limited.
-Where White-Tailed Deer are abundant, this fern has a tendency to increase in abundance because it is not preferred as a food source.
-Where sizable colonies of plants are present, this provides significant cover for wildlife.
-Otherwise, the ecological value of this fern to wildlife appears to be low.
+Two plant bugs feed on the Hay-Scented Fern: Macrolophus tenuicornis and Monalocoris americanus (Wheeler et al., 1983).
+The latter plant bug feeds on the sporangia (spore-bearing structures).
+In woodlands where White-Tailed Deer are abundant, this fern has a tendency to increase in abundance because it is not preferred as a food source.
+Where sizable colonies of plants are present, this fern provides significant protective cover for wildlife.
+Otherwise, its ecological value to wildlife appears to be low.

 Photographic Location: A garden at the Arboretum of the University of Illinois in Urbana, Illinois.

-Comments: This is the only fern of its genus in midwestern and northeastern United States.
-It is unique because of the cup-shaped indusia and folded marginal teeth that are associated with the spore-bearing structures.
-Generally, the Hay-Scented Fern is a lighter shade of green and more lacy in appearance than many other ferns.
-Compared to the common Cystopteris protrusa (Fragile Fern), it is larger in size and its leaves and leaflets have more slender tips.
-Compared to the Athyrium filix-femina (Lady Fern), it is smaller in size and its spore-bearing structures are circular in shape, rather than forming short curved lines.
-The common name derives from the hay-like scent of the drying leaves during late summer or fall.
+Comments: The common name derives from the hay-like scent of the drying leaves during late summer or autumn.
+This is the only fern of its genus in the Midwest and NE United States.
+It is unique because the indusia and sporangia are partly covered by the folded marginal teeth and lobes of its leaves.
+Generally, the Hay-Scented Fern (Dennstaedtia punctilobula) is a lighter shade of green and more lacy in appearance than many other ferns.
+Compared to the common Fragile Fern (Cystopteris protrusa), it is larger in size and its leaves and leaflets have more slender tips.
+Compared to the Lady Fern (Athyrium filix-femina), it has more narrow leaves and its spore-bearing structures are located along the margins of its leaves.
+The lacier wood ferns (Dryopteris spp.) also resemble the Hay-Scented Fern, but their leaves are usually a darker shade of green, they often lack hairs on their petioles and leaves, and the margins of their leaves do not fold over their indusia and sporangia.

 Return